8 Seed Oil Free Dallas Restaurants

 99% of restaurants use seed oils in American due to their convenience and price-point.
 They are easy to source, have zero aftertaste, and can be used in high heat, baking and sautéing, making them a versatile option for large chain restaurants and franchises.
 It’s rare to find a restaurant that is farm to table, paleo, or focused on health that is utilizing an alternative option like avocado oil, olive oil, grass-fed butter, or tallow.
 Part of this is because of the large burden of cost and sourcing.

 Fortunately, discerning diners in Dallas have options when it comes to restaurants that eschew seed oils in their culinary creations.
-Here are five establishments where you can savor flavorful dishes without worrying about the presence of seed oils:
+Here are eight establishments where you can savor flavorful dishes without worrying about the presence of seed oils:

-Dallas Dining: Seed Oil Free Restaurants
+Seed Oil Free Dallas Restaurants

 1. Asador